RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 GoUrl(lcUrl)   && Display PDF
 ```

 The base behavior for this class is very simple - you call a single method to perform the Html to PDF conversion.
-You basically provide a Url or Filename to an HTML document, and an optional output filename and the engine will create a PDF document.
+You basically provide a Url or Filename to an HTML document, and an optional output filename.
+The engine then renders the HTML in the WebView instance and uses the WebView's built-in PDF engine - the same engine that's used for printing and PDF printing - and renders the active HTML document as best as it can to PDF.

+> ##### @icon-info-circle PDF Output Generation isn't an exact Science
+> PDF output is basically **Print output**, so the PDF output generated will be the same as what you see in Print Preview window of any Chromium browser.
+So if you want to get an idea how well PDF printing works for a specific document/url you can test the output before you ever try to print it.
+>
+> Print output of HTML can be effected by HTML styling - not everything that renders well as HTML prints well.
+Additionally it's very useful to add print specific CSS styling that simplifies HTML rendering, uses specific built-in fonts etc. to optimize printing.
+When it comes to print output simpler is better - and plain semantic HTML (ie. document centric output) works best.

 The call `PrintToPdfAsync()` is async so it returns immediately.
 You pass in a Callback handler object that is called back when the print operation completes - or fails.
 You also pass the Url, output file and a settings object which allows customizing a few things about the PDF output generation.